-Keeping your DGX OS software up to date is the single most important task for protecting your system.
-Security-related updates are available from the Ubuntu and NVIDIA repositories.
-Refer to Upgrading for information about performing a package upgrade to latest software releases and the Upgrades page on Ubuntu’s Wiki for additional information.
+Keeping your computer’s software up to date is the single most important task for protecting your system.
+Security related updates are available from the Ubuntu and NVIDIA repositories.
+Refer to Upgrading for instructions on upgrading your system with the latest software releases and the Upgrades page on Ubuntu’s Wiki for additional information.

-Security updates for Ubuntu are announced on Ubuntu Security Notices (USN).
-The USN website lists known Common Vulnerabilities and Exposures (CVEs) for Ubuntu packages.
-You can find NVIDIA security announcements on the Product Security website.
+Security updates for Ubuntu are announced on Ubuntu Security Notices (USN), which lists known Common Vulnerabilities and Exposures (CVEs) for Ubuntu packages.
+NVIDIA’s security announcements can be found on Product Security.

 This section provides information about the DGX OS release mechanisms that are available to install or upgrade DGX systems to the latest version of the DGX OS.

 DGX OS is released in the form of an ISO image that includes an autonomous installer and all the software required for running AI, machine learning, and analytics applications.
 Basic system configuration is deferred to a setup wizard on first boot.
 The ISO is intended for cases that require reimaging a single system.

 Updated versions of the ISO image are also released between releases that: